 Currently every eligible child in the UK under the age of 16 has an annual Junior ISA allowance of £9,000 a year which their parents, grandparents and friends and family can save into.
 The money can be saved in a cash ISA or invested in a stocks and shares ISA.
 Or both.

 A Junior ISA is unlike an adult ISA, in that, if you wanted to, you could open an ISA with a different provider every year, potentially leaving you with the task of managing multiple ISA accounts.
-A child can only have one Junior ISA in t
+A child can only have one Junior ISA in their name.